cyrax3589/Power-Bi-Data-Visualisation-2/README.md

 # Superstore Sales Dashboard (Power BI)

-This project was created as part of **Data Analyst Internship – Task 4**.
 The goal was to design an **interactive dashboard** in Power BI for business stakeholders.

 ---